mclaudio76/arch-ls-utils/README.md

 How to configure MySQL datasources in WildFly Application Server.
 Given instructions should work for other JDBC 4 compliant drivers as well.

+#Deploying and configuring Spring Batch as Wildfly module.
+How to configure Spring batch as Wildfly module and how to use Spring Batch as default JSR-352 implementation in WildFly.
+For code and a very good detailed explanation of the whole thing works, have a look at https://github.com/radcortez/wildfly-spring-batch